Prakash-Khatri/Nifty50_stock_price_preddiction_model/README.md

 5. Portfolio Optimization:
 ML models can assist in optimizing investment portfolios.
 By considering multiple factors and constraints, these models can suggest the most balanced and profitable portfolio for investors.

+---

+##### _*For the purpose of loading the data from pickle library the data has to be passes with few steps mentioned in the notebook_